kleuberA/coresync-erp-backend/README.md

 - **Customer Management**: Create, update and delete customers.
 Assign customers to projects.
 Manage customer settings such as contact information, billing address, and shipping address.
 - **CRM Management**: Create, update and delete CRM records.
 Assign CRM records to customers.
 Manage CRM settings such as contact information, notes, and follow-up dates.
 - **Logistics Management**: Create, update and delete logistics records.
 Assign logistics records to projects.
 Manage logistics settings such as shipping information, tracking number, and delivery date.
+- **Meeting Management**: Create, update and delete meetings.
+Assign meetings to users.
+Manage meeting settings such as start date, end date, and location.

 ## Documentação da API